What is a self-driving car?

 With crashes also comes the question of liability, and lawmakers have yet to define who is liable when an autonomous car is involved in an accident.
 There are also serious concerns that the software used to operate autonomous vehicles can be hacked, and automotive companies are working to address cybersecurity risks.

 In China, carmakers and regulators are adopting a different strategy to meet standards and make self-driving cars an everyday reality.
-The Chinese government is beginning to redesign urban landscapes, policy and infrastructure to make the environment more self-driving car-friendly.
+The Chinese government is beginning to redesign urban landscapes, policy and infrastructure to make the environment more friendly for self-driving cars.
 This includes writing rules about how humans move around and recruiting mobile network operators to take on a portion of the processing required to give self-driving vehicles the data they need to navigate.
 "National Test Roads" would be implemented.
 The autocratic nature of the Chinese government makes this possible, which bypasses the litigious democracy that tests are funneled through in America.

 History of self-driving cars

 The path toward self-driving cars began with incremental automation features for safety and convenience before the year 2000, with cruise control and antilock brakes.
 After the turn of the millennium, advanced safety features, including electronic stability control, blind-spot detection, and collision and lane shift warnings, became available in vehicles.
-Between 2010 and 2016, advanced driver assistance capabilities, such as rearview video cameras, automatic emergency brakes and lane-centering assistance, emerged, according to NHTSA.
+Between 2010 and 2016, advanced driver assistance capabilities, such as rearview video cameras, automatic emergency brakes and lane-centering assistance, emerged according to NHTSA.

 Since 2016, self-driving cars have moved toward partial autonomy, with features that help drivers stay in their lane, along with ACC technology and the ability to self-park.